afpaiva/howdy-radio/docs/SPEC.md

 - Ads always play from the start (no random start position — unlike music tracks).

 ### Playback Bootstrap & Idle Behavior

-- If zero clients are connected, the server halts the playback clock (no CPU/broadcast waste).
-- On first connection after being idle:
-  - Trigger a playlist refresh from Slack (in addition to the periodic hourly refresh) to capture any links posted while the radio was "off."
+The server does not run a background timer while idle.
+Instead, it stores a single snapshot when the last client disconnects, and computes state on-demand when the next connection arrives (regardless of who connects — no per-user/session identity involved).

+**On last client disconnect:**
+- Store `{ trackId, position, disconnectedAt: timestamp }`.
+- Stop broadcasting/ticking — no CPU or network cost while empty.

+**On next connection (any connection):**
+1. Compute `elapsed = now - disconnectedAt`.
+2. If `elapsed <= RECONNECT_GRACE_PERIOD_MINUTES * 60` **and**
+   `position + elapsed < track.duration`:
+   resume the same track at `position + elapsed`, and resume the broadcast clock from there — simulating a radio that kept playing while nobody was listening.
-  - If the playlist is empty, build it from Slack history, pick a random track, and start at a random position within that track's duration.
+3. Otherwise (grace period expired, or not enough time left in that track): treat this as a fresh bootstrap — refresh the playlist from Slack, pick a new random track, and start at a random position within it (same logic as the original empty-playlist bootstrap).
-  - If the playlist already exists (previously idle), pick a new random track and random position — the "broadcast" is treated as ongoing, not resumable to an exact prior position.
-- **Grace period**: when the last client disconnects, the server keeps the clock running for `RECONNECT_GRACE_PERIOD_MINUTES` (default: 5).
-If a client reconnects within this window, they sync to the advanced position, simulating a real radio broadcast that never stopped.
-After this window elapses with no clients, the server halts the clock.
+4. Concurrent connections arriving during this computation resolve to the same result via the existing in-process bootstrap lock (see Data Flow — Initial connection race condition).
-- New clients joining while already-connected clients exist always sync to the current live position (never restart the track).
+- New clients joining while already-connected clients exist always sync to the current live position (never restart the track, and never re-run this snapshot logic — that only applies to the transition from zero clients to one or more).
-- If a user joins the page in the middle of the music and another one joins at the same time, it should play the same place for both (a flexible short latency is acceptable).

 ### Mock Mode
 - If `SLACK_BOT_TOKEN` is not set, server uses a sample playlist (JSON seed).